Downing Street spin doctors' hubris backfires as Wes Streeting resigns and Andy Burnham emerges as potential successor

 A Cabinet minister contacted me to say: ‘ have started ringing round, trying to find out who’s preparing to step down for him.
 They want to kill the whole thing of

-Downing Street Spin Doctors Wes Streeting Andy Burnham Resignation Hubris Anti-Starmer Insurgency Contest Mandate Legitimacy Party Splitting King Of The North Step Down Kill The Whole Thing Off
+Downing Street Spin Doctors Wes Streeting Andy Burnham Resignation Hubris Anti-Starmer Insurgency Contest Mandate Legitimacy Step Down Burnham Cabinet Minister Ringing Round Kill The Whole Thing Off

 United States Latest News, United States Headlines